-aming: A place to play games of any legal type, including role-playing, wargaming, tradable card games and pickup sticks.
+aming: A place to play games of any legal type, including role-playing, warling, tradable card games pickup sticks.

-Space will be provided again at Minicon 31 for gamers to unite, play, and pass the time.
-Plans this year include greater control of the gaming space, so that a variety of games can continue to be played throughout the convention.
+ce will be provided again Minicon 31 for gamers to te, play, and pass the time. ns this year include greater itrol of the gaming space, that a variety of games can continue to be played throughout the convention.
 Volunteers are needed to assist with even distribution of gaming types to tables, maintain decorum and general cleanliness, and to monitor usage and return of supplied gaming materials.